sergeny/plotdata/README.md

 4. For everything that follows, use the grails wrapper "grailsw", if you are on unix, or "grailsw.bat", if you are on Windows.

 5. Install a database such as MySQL with InnoDB, or anything else supported by Grails.
 You cannot use a default in-memory database as the backend won't be able to write to it.
 (You may be able to use the default H2 database configured to save data to a file on the hard drive.
 This wasn't tested yet, though.)
+Actually run the database server.
+Create users for it and make sure that everything works.

 6. Configure connection to a database by manually editing grails-app/conf/DataSource.groovy.
 Note that you can have different settings for "development", "test", and "production".